 Financial Aid Standards for Satisfactory Academic Progress

-Undergraduate students must maintain a cumulative grade-point average (GPA) of 2.0; graduate students must maintain a cumulative grade-point average of 3.0.
+Undergraduate students must maintain a cumulative 2.0 grade-point average (GPA); graduate students must maintain a cumulative 3.0 GPA.

 Students must complete a minimum of 67 percent of cumulative coursework attempted.

 Units attempted or total enrolled terms may not exceed 150 percent of the published length of students’ programs.

 Change of Academic Major/Pursuit of Double Major or Minor